jay20162016/Battlecode2021/README.md

 After performing an action, the robot's cooldown will increase by `base cooldown value` divide by `passability of current map square`.
 Different kinds of robot have different base cooldown value, and each tile has a passability which is a real number between 0.1 and 1.0.

 **Conclusion**: Because of cooldown penalty, we can't create as much units as we can.
 We should create unit with high conviction rather than only few conviction.
 Also, to save cooldown wasted on movement, a pathfinding algorithm is necessary.

+## Communication

+Robots can't share any variable to each other, but public **flags** with changeable color are provided.
+The color is a 24-bit non-negative integer, which is between 0 and 16777216.
+All units can see flags of every sensed units, even enlightenment center.

+**Conclusion**: Splicing all information to a 7-digit number, and then share it with our team.